anton-k/csound-live-sampler/README.md

 the reverb.

-Also we define sends which send portion of the channel output to another channel. we send some portion of signal from guitars and vocals channels to the reverb bus.
+Also we define sends which send portion of the channel output to another channel.
+We send some portion of signal from guitars and vocals channels to the reverb bus.
 Also we can add FXs to the master channel.
 For example the typical effect to add is a limiter on master: